CodeAndCrux/codeandcrux.github.io/_posts/2022-01-11-when-i-needed-patience.md

 After confession, I kneeled in front of a St Joseph statue at the back of the church, and did my penance.
 Then, I went to a pew and waited for Saturday afternoon mass to begin.
 I kneeled down and I asked God what he wanted me to do about my predicament.

-Sometimes God answers slowly, like a sunrise.
-But this time, he answered right away.
+Sometimes God answers slowly, but this time he answered right away.
 In an epiphany, the word “patience” came to me along with an overwhelming sense of relief.
 I even laughed a little bit.
-Patience seems to imply that love will come to me eventually, and that is comforting.

 God’s answer surprised me.
 I thought I was doing just fine as far as patience goes.
-I have been single for, well, a long time; longer than most people.
-But I guess that doesn’t automatically mean I have patience.
-The more I mulled over the answer, the more it made sense.
+But the more I mulled over the answer, the more it made sense.

-Later that evening, I mowed my lawn.
-In doing so, I found out that I have an attractive neighbor.
-She is also the mother of a one-or-two-year-old girl.
-She also has a husband.

 Over the next couple days, my thoughts were plagued with envy.
 As one of the seven deadly sins, envy is no joke.
-I was envious of my neighbor, the husband, because he had a beautiful wife and child.

 I decided to correct the sin, but I had no idea how to stop feeling envious.
 I knew about the seven deadly sins.
 I also knew of the seven lively virtues which correspond to, and help one fight against, the seven deadly sins.